4molybdenum2/cs-notes/Paxos.md

 ### Basic Paxos

-Reach consensus single value between multiple process
+Reach consensus single value between multiple process.

+Single acceptor? -> failure of acceptor -> no progress multiple acceptors -> majority must accept to choose

 > Value is chosen once accepted by a majority of acceptors

 **Case 1:** only first value is accepted
-Problem: for simultaneous proposal no value might be chosen
+Problem: for simultaneous proposal, every acceptor may have accepted some value but no majority. no value might be chosen

 **Case 2:** multiple values can be accepted
 Problem: values can be overwritten even if accepted by majority by a rogue proposer